-- G 2.1.7 Software-based systems operate on hardware and the risk of hazardous failures arising from that hardware remain.
-As such, safeguards to control the risk of hardware systems failing are also applied. - G 2.1.8 Software-based systems are often highly configurable and include a significant amount of configuration data that defines the environment in which the system will run and its desired behaviour.
+- G 2.1.7 Software-based systems often employ hardware and the risk of hazardous failures arising from that hardware remain.
+As such, safeguards to control the risk of hardware systems are also applied. - G 2.1.8 Software-based systems are often highly configurable and include a significant amount of configuration data that defines the environment in which the system will run and its desired behaviour.
 These data have many of the characteristics of software: - a) defects in data are the result of mistakes made by people when specifying, coding and testing the data; - b) defects in data will produce repeatable failures, some of these failures could be hazardous; and - c) mitigation of the safety risk associated with these defects includes taking more care when specifying, coding and testing the data. - G 2.1.9 A system, whether it contains software or not, does not have to fail in order to exhibit a hazard.
-If there is a flaw in its specification leading to circumstances where what is specified is not safe, then a hazard can arise while the system appears to behave correctly.
+If there is a flaw in its specification leading to circumstances where what it is specified is not safe, then a hazard can arise while the system appears to behave correctly.
 It is also important to consider how the system needs to behave in the domain of application because with a system that contains software, much of its behaviour will be embodied in the software.
 Fundamental to this, is ensuring the system specification is correct and complete. - G 2.1.10 It is not sufficient for an organisation which is procuring a safety-related software-based system simply to require the supplier to follow the suite of railway software standards because there are activities in the process that the procuring organisation has to carry out in order to exercise appropriate due diligence as part of safety management.
-This RIS describes those activities and provides guidance on how to approach them. - G 2.1.11 The suite of railway software standards places a reduced set of requirements on the design and development of systems that have a basic integrity.
-However, many of the activities set out in this standard could be beneficial even at basic integrity because they represent general good practice (for example supplier selection in 3.2.2, and change control in 3.5 of this document), or might reduce development costs and timescales by ensuring that the system is well understood early in the lifecycle (for example lifecycle concepts in 4.2.2 and usage scenarios in 4.4.1 of this document).
+This RIS describes those activities and provides guidance on how to approach them. - G 2.1.11 Systems that are determined to have a SIL of 0 are referred to in BS EN 50126-1:2017 as 'basic integrity' and the suite of railway software standards place a reduced set of requirements on the design and development of such systems.
+However, many of the activities set out in this standard could be beneficial even at SIL 0 because they represent general good practice (for example supplier selection in 3.2.2, and change control in 3.5 of this document), or might reduce development costs and timescales by ensuring that the system is well understood early in the lifecycle (for example lifecycle concepts in 4.2.2 and usage scenarios in 4.4.1 of this document).